greshake/i3status-rust/CONTRIBUTING.md

 ## License

 This project is licensed under the terms of the GPLv3, and any contribution you make will be understood to be the same.
-See the [LICENSE.md](LICENSE.md) file for details on these terms.
+See the [LICENSE](LICENSE) file for details on these terms.